-Olaf spends most of his time writing and photographing in the field, usually exploring the side streets in big cities.
+Olaf spends most of his time writing and photographing in the field, usually exploring the side streets in big cities and less-travelled roads.
 He is a sought-after speaker and educator, leading photography workshops around the world.
 He is currently working on a series of books about creativity and his personal approach to image creation.

 Olaf lives in Coquitlam, British Columbia with his wife Kasia, his son Olivier and their furry four-legged companion, Bailey.